apache/lucene/README.md

 ### Step 1) Checkout/Download Lucene source code

-We'll assume you already did this, or you wouldn't be reading this file.
-However, you might have received this file by some alternate route, or you might have an incomplete copy of the Lucene, so: you can directly checkout the source code from GitHub:
+You can clone the source code from GitHub:

   https://github.com/apache/lucene

-Or Lucene source archives at particlar releases are available as part of Lucene downloads:
+or get Lucene source archives for a particular release from:

   https://lucene.apache.org/core/downloads.html

 Download either a zip or a tarred/gzipped version of the archive, and uncompress it into a directory of your choice.

-### Step 2) Change directory (cd) into the top-level directory of the source tree

-The parent directory for Lucene contains the base configuration file for the build.
-By default, you do not need to change any of the settings in this file, but you do need to run Gradle from this location so it knows where to find the necessary configurations.

-### Step 3) Run Gradle
+### Step 2) Run Gradle

-Assuming you can exectue "./gradlew help" should show you the main tasks that can be executed to show help sub-topics.
+Run "./gradlew help", this will show the main tasks that can be executed to show help sub-topics.

 If you want to build Lucene, type: